 Attempt survivors in the media

 AAS has extensive experience working as partners with media professionals.
-For press inquiries, please contact Chris Maxwell, Communications Coordinator.
+For press inquiries, please contact Chris Maxwell, Director of Public Relations and Media.

 Examples of the Attempt Survivor/Lived Experience Division members and subject matter experts in the media: